 When they were unbelievers, their total order as human beings was the reverse: body, soul and spirit and naturally "the flesh" was the dominant influence in the way they lived.

-Of course, those who live the Kingdom way of life are just as natural as they were.
-Nevertheless, we have this guarantee: "Walk in the Spirit and you shall not fulfill the lust of the flesh," Galatians 5'16..
+Nevertheless, those who live the Kingdom way of life are still natural.
+But, Paul says to Believers: "Walk in the Spirit and you shall not fulfill the lust of the flesh," Galatians 5'16.

-And as Believers our natural lives are lived out in harmony with this understanding:
+And our natural lives are lived out in harmony with this understanding: